-Except in cases that are tried only before a judge, one of the first steps in any personal injury trial is selection of a jury (Criminal Law section).
-During jury selection, the judge (and usually the plaintiff and the defendant through their respective attorneys) will question a pool of potential jurors generally and as to matters pertaining to the particular case -- including personal ideological predispositions or life experiences that may pertain to the case.
+Except in cases that are tried only before a judge, one of the first steps in any personal injury trial is the selection of a jury.
+This process is called “voir dire."
+During jury selection, the judge and attorneys will question a pool of potential jurors.
+They may ask general or specific questions pertaining to the case.
+These questions may include personal ideological predispositions or life experiences.
 The judge can excuse potential jurors at this stage, based on their responses to questioning.

 Also at this stage, both the plaintiff and the defendant may exclude a certain number of jurors.
 They may do this through the use of "peremptory challenges" and challenges "for cause."
-A peremptory challenge can be used to exclude a juror for any reason (even gender and ethnicity in civil cases), and a challenge for cause can be used to exclude a juror who has shown that he or she cannot be truly objective in deciding the case.
+A peremptory challenge can be used to exclude a juror for any reason (even gender or ethnicity in civil cases).
+A challenge for cause can be used to exclude a juror who has shown that he or she cannot be truly objective in deciding the case.

-Once a jury is selected, the first "dialogue" in a personal injury trial comes in the form of two opening statements -- one from the plaintiff's attorney, and the other from an attorney representing the defendant.
+Once a jury is selected, the first "dialogue" in a personal injury trial comes in the form of two opening statements.
+The first is usually one from the plaintiff's attorney, and the other from an attorney representing the defendant.
 No witnesses testify at this stage, and no physical evidence is ordinarily utilized.

-Because the plaintiff must demonstrate the defendant's legal liability for the plaintiff's injuries, the plaintiff's opening statement is usually given first, and is often more detailed than that of the defendant.
+Because the plaintiff must demonstrate the defendant's legal liability for the plaintiff's injuries, the plaintiff's opening statement is usually given first.
+It is also often more detailed than that of the defendant.
 In some cases, the defendant may wait until the conclusion of the plaintiff's main case before making its own opening statement.
 Each side's case will be heard by the jury.

 Regardless of when opening statements are made by either side in a personal injury case, during those statements:

-- The plaintiff presents the facts of the accident or injury and the defendant's alleged role in causing the plaintiff's damages -- basically walking the jury through what the plaintiff intends to demonstrate.
+- The plaintiff presents the facts of the accident or injury and the defendant's alleged role in causing the plaintiff's damages.
+Basically, they walk the jury through what the plaintiff intends to demonstrate.
 This demonstration may be by way of physical evidence or witness testimony in order to get a civil judgment against the defendant.

-- The defendant's attorney gives the jury the defense's own interpretation of the facts, and sets the stage for rebutting the plaintiff's key evidence and presenting any "affirmative" defenses to the plaintiff's allegations.
+- The defendant's attorney gives the jury the defense's own interpretation of the facts.
+They set the stage for rebutting the plaintiff's key evidence.
+They also present any "affirmative" defenses to the plaintiff's allegations.

 When a personal injury lawsuit involves multiple parties (i.e. where three individual plaintiffs sue one defendant, or one plaintiff sues two separate defendants), attorneys representing each party may give their own distinct opening arguments.